-Students will receive individual instruction and test their skills against vertical cracks, steep faces, and boulders.
-Camping will be in a front country site at Smith Rock State Park among the multicolored cliffs and spires.
-Students will learn about basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques, and movement on rock.
+Students receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
+Camping occurs in a front country site at Smith Rock State Park among the multicolored cliffs and spires.
+Students learn about basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques and movement on rock.

-Are you new to yoga?
-Do you already practice yoga but need further instruction and direction?
-Whether either of those questions applies to you, this course will be an opportunity to learn and practice yoga in a positive and supportive environment.
+For students new to yoga and for those who already practice yoga but need further instruction and direction, this course is an opportunity to learn and practice yoga in a positive and supportive environment.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.